Clearing the path for prana

 Bhastrika is also known as Bellows Breath.
 It differs from Kapalabhati and Agni Sara in that the focus in on the inhalation just as much as the exhalation.
 The abdominal muscles are used to strongly contract (exhale) and expand (inhale) bellowing the breath in and out.
 Like the previous two pranayama techniques it produces heat, detoxifying and energizing the body.
 It tones the abdominal muscles and the digestive system.
 Bhastrika is said to balance the doshas and their associated humours - phlegm from Kapha, bile from Pitta and wind from Vata.
 It balances the nervous system, calming the mind ready for meditation.

 Nauli is a strong pranaymana technique and is known also as one of the Shatkarmas (Shat = Six; Karma = Action) or purifications as is Kapalabhati.
 Nauli is a technique of abdominal massage or churning.

 From a standing position, with hands on thighs, the breath is expelled as much as possible through the mouth.
 Then, during the retention of the exhalation, the bandhas are applied and the muscles of the abdomen are contracted.
 First the rectus abdominii (RA) muscles - forming an arch down the centre of the lower torso.
 Then the left RA muscles are isolated and then the right, eventually making a churning motion.
 Watch Andrew explain it here.

 Nauli is an advanced practice which massages and tones the entire abdominal area - the muscles and nerves, and the organs of the digestive, excretory and reproductive systems.
 It stimulates Manipura chakra - the storehouse of prana and associated with personal power.

-This is a really good techniques to practise if you are studying or doing some other kind of intense brainwork!
+This is a really good technique to practise if you are studying or doing some other kind of intense brainwork.